TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 !!! warning
     **Do not share your personal access token with anyone.**

-    Best practice for storing secrets like access tokens is placing them in environment variables that the configuration file loads dynamically.
-For clarity, this guide instead places the value directly in the configuration file.
+    Best practice for storing secrets like access tokens is placing them in [environment variables that the configuration file loads dynamically](../../guides/configuration.md#environment-variables).
+For simplicity, this guide instead places the value directly in the configuration file.

+    This code demonstrates how to use the environment variable `DATABRICKS_SERVER_HOSTNAME` for the configuration's `server_hostname` parameter:

+    ```yaml linenums="1"
+    gateways:
+      databricks:
+          connection:
+            type: databricks
+            server_hostname: {{ env_var('DATABRICKS_SERVER_HOSTNAME') }}
+    ```

 ### Check connection

 We have now specified the `databricks` gateway connection information, so we can confirm that SQLMesh is able to successfully connect to Databricks.
 We will test the connection with the `sqlmesh info` command.

-First, open a command line interface terminal.
+First, open a command line terminal.
 Now enter the command `sqlmesh --gateway databricks info`.

 We manually specify the `databricks` gateway because it is not our project's default gateway: